 Perfectly snackable, M&M's have been a vending machine staple for ages.
-You'll find them in every candy aisle and they will beckon your chocolaty cravings as you checkout at any store.
+You'll find them in every candy aisle, and they will beckon your chocolaty cravings as you checkout at any store.
 But are M&M's gluten free?

 What Are M&M's?

 With the signature "m" printed on one side of the candy, you'll find them in red, green, yellow, orange, and brown.
 Different varieties and seasonal options may come in other colors, like red and green for Christmas.
-You can also order custom M&M's from the website in just about any color.
+You can also order custom M&M's from the website in almost any color.

 In 1954, M&M's started using the famed slogan "Melts in your mouth, not in your hand" to promote how this candy-making method preserved chocolates so they wouldn't melt in warm climates.
-Back then, it was hard to keep chocolate stabilized and prevent melting, so the slogan was a brilliant marketing idea at the time.
+Back then, it was hard to stabilize chocolate and prevent melting, so the slogan was a brilliant marketing idea at the time.

 Answer: Are M&M's Gluten Free?

 Now, to the big question on your mind…are M&M's gluten free?
 Most M&M's flavors do not contain any gluten-containing ingredients and are probably safe for you.
 MARS doesn't advertise its candies as gluten free or specifically label its products as gluten free.

 M&M's candies do not advertise or label their products as gluten-free.
 However, with a few exceptions, their candies are gluten-free and safe for people with celiac disease."Celiac.com